luminous-software/time-savers/docs-source/features.md

 ### Edit Project

-Opens a project's *csproj* file in an xml editor.
+Opens a project's `.csproj` file in an xml editor.

 ## Build Features